Charles Seger

 Dr Charles Seger, Associate Professor in Psychology, joined the School of Social Work and Psychology in 2010.
 He has a B.S. in Psychology from Northern Kentucky University (2001) and a PhD in Psychology from Indiana University (2010).
 He is an experimental social psychologist and a member of the Society for Personality and Social Psychology (SPSP).
 He has received research funding from SPSP and the National Science Foundation.

 Every day I am thankful for the intellectually-stimulating environment provided by the University of East Anglia.
-This is an exciting time for this university, and particularly for our new, quickly growing School of Psychology.
+This is an exciting time for this university, and particularly for our quickly growing School of Psychology.
 UEA has allowed me to pursue fascinating research topics that could potentially have far-reaching impacts for how we understand intergroup relations.
 I maintain collaborations across the University and around the world.
 I have been given the ability to integrate my teaching and research and I’ve seen how research-led teaching enriches the experience of my students.

 Indicative Publications